The strategic analysis, also known as the strategic diagnosis, is the first step in every company’s planning process.

 Weaknesses of Aldi

+One of the most significant challenges that the company faces is its distribution chain.
 Weaknesses are the factors that limit your company’s ability to achieve its goals.
-For Aldi, we have identified the following weaknesses:
+For Aldi, we have identified the following weaknesses.

 Aldi stores offer very low prices to consumers.
 As a result, this sales strategy harms the company’s margins.